 In Other News…

-Both Gwen and I will be in South America for the beginning of January, so hopefully we’ll have some fabulous photos to share next month!Lisa Wade is a professor of sociology at Occidental College.
+Both Gwen and I will be in South America for the beginning of January, so hopefully we’ll have some fabulous photos to share next month!Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.